+T-Score Calculation Assisted Translational Research

-T-Score calculation assisted translational research The Signature Analysis component conducts the T-Score calculation that ultimately helps to translate the knowledge obtained from the experimental animal study, as an example into human system.
+The Signature Analysis component conducts the T-Score calculation that ultimately helps to translate the knowledge obtained from the experimental animal study, as an example into human system.
 Users can test this feature by uploading : (1) A list of gene signature (in Entrez gene symbol format) obtained from a study of interest (i.e. Human Sig.xlsx); and (2) A gene expression data matrix that consists of gene expression profiles in a given context (i.e. HumanArray2Shiny.xlsx) located under “/app_installation_dir/testData/t-score/”.
 Once successfully uploaded, top few lines of data will be visible for preview (Figure 2).
 For illustration purposes, we provide both mouse signature (i.e. Mouse Sig.xlsx) and human signature files, the proper matched specie needs to be selected.
 T-scores will be calculated by clicking the green “Go!” button, the top 10 rows of the T-scores will be shown for preview.
 The users are encouraged to download the T-Scores for further analysis.
 Since the T-Scores are calculated from two-side T-test, the corresponding p-values are also reported (the second column in T-Scores results shown in Figure 2).

 Flexible Structural Equation Modeling

 A three-node structural equation model can be hypothesized by selecting the desired endogenous and exogenous variables.
 Once the SEM tab is selected, the default data (“app_installation_dir/dataSEM/sampleDAT.txt”) will be loaded, and all features are available for users to choose from the drop-down windows.
 Two variables are hypothesized as “causal variable” and one variable will be the “endpoint”.
 The tool reports model fitting statistics in a compressed (zipped) file that can be downloaded, the three-node SEM figure can also be downloaded.
 This feature also allows users to test a separate system by uploading their relevant dataset.
 The dataset requires the same format as the example data.
 As shown in Figure 1, the SEM model fitting results especially those important statistics will provide valuable information to the hypothesis of interest, which can be further validated from the bench experiment.
-Sometime, the results can help researchers to proposed new hypothesis
+Sometime, the results can help researchers to proposed new hypothesis.

+Two-class Bootstrap Simulation

-Two-class bootstrap simulation This feature was designed to assesses the potential impact from a perturbation on any downstream system.
-For a gene signature list obtained from the perturbation, any gene or gene sets that are biologically associated can be tested with this two-class (elimination with or without replacement) bootstrap resampling for statistical inference (supplemental Figure 1).
+This feature was designed to assesses the potential impact from a perturbation on any downstream system.
+For a gene signature list obtained from the perturbation, any gene or gene sets that are biologically associated can be tested with this two-class (elimination with or without replacement) bootstrap resampling for statistical inference (Supplementary Figure 1).
 In the test data folder “/app_installation_dir/testData/bootstrap/”, four downstream gene sets are available.
 Under the “Bootstrap” tab, users can navigate to this location and run the bootstrap simulation analysis.
-The impact on the downstream system can be assessed by either eliminating without replacement or with replacement.
+The impact on the downstream system can be assessed by either elimination without replacement or with replacement.
 To ensure the rigor of the statistical test, it is recommended to run the bootstrap a minimum of 1,000 times.
-Depending on the hardware configuration, this analysis can take longer period.
-Users can download the zipped results after the analysis is completed. depending
+Depending on the hardware configuration, this analysis can take a considerable amount of time.
+Users can download the zipped results after the analysis is completed.

-A user case application
+A User Case Application